secure-software-engineering/opcua-scanner/README.md

 Endpoints are retrieved for all reachable hosts.

-For each endpoint, the scanning client tries to connect in several ways, such as anonymously or using common username/password combinations.
+For each endpoint, the scanning client tries to connect in several ways, such as anonymously, using common username/password combinations and with expired or not yet valid certificates.

 For each successful connection, the client tries to
 * read information from the server